akornatskyy/wheezy.routing/doc/examples.rst

 Server `time`_ application consists of two screens.
 The first one has a link to the second that shows the time on server.
 The second page will be mapped as a separate application with its own routing.
-The disign used in this sample is moular.
+The design used in this sample is modular.
 Let's start with ``config`` module.
-The only thing we need here is an instance of ``Route``.
+The only thing we need here is an instance of ``PathRouter``.

 .. literalinclude:: ../demos/time/config.py
-   :lines: 5-9
+   :lines: 5-8

 ``view`` module is pretty straight: a ``welcome`` view with a link to ``server_time`` view.
 The server time page returns server time.
 And finally